reynard93/test-obsidian/Writing cleaner code with DDD by Paul van der Slot.md

 ### Bounded Context
-different groups have different views on the same model it is the boundary within a domain where a particular domain model applies
+different groups have different views on the same model it is the boundary within a domain where a particular domain model applies ubiq language unique per bounded context, a natural way to split up your model